jullienl/HPE-Synergy-baremetal/readme.md

 - Download the OS vendor ISO file from a web server
 - Mount the ISO and copy all files from the Windows Server ISO image to a staging directory
 - Create an HPE OneView Server Profile from an existing Server Profile Template
-- Capture the information for the customization of the startup scripts:
+  - Display Server hardware automaticaly selected by HPE OneView
-  - MAC of first and second management NICs
+- Capture MAC address of first two management NICs for the configuration of the network settings in configure_network.ps1
-  - LUN URI of the primary boot volume
-  - Boot LUN size
 - Create $OEM$ resources to host the scripts that need to be executed at startup:
   - Import a PowerShell script from the Ansible repository to %OEM% to configure Windows for remote management with Ansible
-  - Create a PowerShell script to be launched by SetupComplete.cmd at startup to:
+  - Create a PowerShell script configure_network.ps1 to be launched by SetupComplete.cmd at startup to:
     - Configure the NIC teaming with the first two NICs
     - Configure the IP parameters
 - Customize the unattend file with among others: